niltwill/vc-updatedscm/README.md

 [*] Mercedes will now only say "Do you mind me resting my hand in your lap?" in 'The Party' mission if she sits next to you in a car.
 [*] Added two extra audio lines in "The Job" by Tommy if you get the attention of the cops: "Crap, now the cops are onto us!", "And we're not even there yet!"
 [*] Fixed the borked vehicle spawn points and added Zera's fixed vehicle spawn points (and forgot to mention some of these).
-	- The rewarded Hunter at Ocean Beach is now positioned at the helipad properly.
  	- Phil's Patriot position slightly changed.?????
-	- Now both the Admiral and Stretch spawns simultaneously at the Mansion.
 [*] Tommy's clothes are no longer reverted to his default one when entering missions 'Riot', 'Four Iron', 'No Escape?', 'Cop Land'.
 [*] Voodoo model now gets destroyed in 'Cannon Fodder' instead of the non-existing 'Stinger' (original car)????
 [*] Hotring cars now spawn as a reward after completing the mission "Hotring" (similarly to Bloodring)??
-[*] Spand Express now spawns regularly after you complete "Riot" (at that mission location) [*] Fix for the bodyguards on Vercetti Estate almost never spawning (the ones you get after 100% completion) [*] The "An Old Friend..." as the latest mission if you save the game before Lawyer's first mission is now displayed instead of "In the beginning..."????
+[*] Spand Express now spawns regularly after you complete "Riot" (at that mission location)

+[*] The "An Old Friend..." as the latest mission if you save the game before Lawyer's first mission is now displayed instead of "In the beginning..."????
-[*] Fixed the quadruple insane stunt

 [*] Added the PS2 scene skips in the intro "Enter does a full skip and Shift/Space/LMB do partial skips.
 Also made the gamepad do a full skip with Cross/A and partial skip with Triangle/Y. Both Cross and Start just perform a full cutscene skip."
 [*] In mission 'Jury Fury', the woman the jury talks with is WFYBU instead of BFYBE, and the golfer now runs over a construction worker (WMYCW) instead of dockworker (HMYAP)
 [*] After the Spand Express van hits the Admiral in 'Jury Fury', it now drops a screwdriver and a hammer, instead of two hammers.